Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

 While you don't normally need to go looking within an individual FASTQ file, it is very important to be able to manipulate FASTQ files in you are going to be doing any more involved bioinformatics.
 There are a lot of operations we can do with a FASTQ file to gain more information about our experiment, and being able to interact with FASTQ files can be useful for troubleshooting problems that might come up in your analyses.

 Due to their large size, we often perform gzip copmpression of FASTQ files so that they take up less space, however this means we have to unzip them if we want to look inside them and perform operations on them.
-We can do this with the `zcat` command.
+We can do this with the `zcat` command and a pipe (|).
+The pipe command is a way of linking commands, the pipe sends the output from the first command to the second command. `zcat` lists the contents of a zipped file to your screen, and head limits the output to the first ten lines.

 Lets use `zcat` and `head` to have a look at the first few records in our FASTQ file.
 ```bash